mluenich/starter-academic/content/post/power_test/index.md

 The chapter can be accessed via the following link: [https://bookdown.org/luenich/Latente_Variablen/power-test-for-mean-differences-between-two-samples.html](https://bookdown.org/luenich/Latente_Variablen/power-test-for-mean-differences-between-two-samples.html)

-Please note that while the chapter on sample size estimation is in English the rest of the coursebook is in German.
+Please note: While the chapter on sample size estimation is in English, the rest of the coursebook is in German.